Vendor Terms and Conditions of Use

 Visiting the Website and browsing the products listed on the Website is possible without registration.

-Registration of a Vendor takes place by opening a user access, whereby a Representative of a Company accept these VTC on behalf of the respective Company.
+Registration of a Vendor takes place by opening a user access, whereby a Representative of a Company accepts these VTC on behalf of the respective Company.
 A Vendor can only be a registered company (“Company”).
 The individual acting for and on behalf of a Company must be authorized to represent the Company (such individual acting for a Company a “Representative”).
 The data requested by the Provider during the registration must be provided completely and correctly, e.g. first and last name of Representative, current address of the Company, valid e-mail address of the Representative.
 If the data provided changes subsequently, the Vendor is obliged to correct the information immediately.
-Until the completion of the registration access, the Vendor can correct its entries directly in the corresponding input fields using the usual keyboard and mouse functions.
-Upon completion of the registration process, the Provider evaluates the registration application of the Vendor and if the Provider approves the Vendor registration application a contract for the use of the Website according to these VTC is concluded between the Vendor and the Provider (hereinafter: “Vendor Contract”).
+Until the completion of the registration access, the Vendor can correct its entries directly in the corresponding input fields.
+Upon completion of the registration process, the Provider evaluates the registration application of the Vendor and if the Provider approves the Vendor registration application a contract for the use of the Website according to these VTC is concluded between the Vendor and the Provider (herein: “Vendor Contract”).
 The Provider confirms the conclusion of the Vendor Contract to the Vendor by e-mail to the email-address of the Representative.
-With the e-mail, the Vendor also receives these VTC.
+With the e-mail, the Vendor also receives these VTC or may retrieve, save and print VTC from the website (https://hyfindr.com/vendor-terms-and-conditions).
 There is no claim of a Vendor that its registration application is approved and a Vendor Contract is concluded.
+The Provider reserves the right to solely and at its own discretion decide on the approval of a Company as a Vendor.

 4. Processes and Workflows